According to the World Health Organization (WHO), depression is the most common illness worldwide and the leading cause of disability.

 A reduction in thyroid hormones is also directly linked to a decrease in serotonin levels.

 Thyroid hormones are sometimes prescribed alongside antidepressant medications to improve mood.
-It is thought that the thyroid drugs boosts chemical activity in the brain that improves mood and concentration.
+It is thought that the thyroid drugs boost chemical activity in the brain that improves mood and concentration.

 One of the medical causes frequently cited for depression is the overproduction of stress hormones.